WMXZ-EU/MTP_t4/README.md

 files in different copy-to directories contain modifications of cores and need to be copied to cores/teensy4, cores/teensy3 and hardware/avr, respectively.
 These files are only necessary until Teensyduino has integrated full MTP into cores functionality

-needs USB2 https://github.com/WMXZ-EU/USB2 for T4.x. (uses here usb1.h and usb1.c)
+(before TD 1.54 final) needs USB2 https://github.com/WMXZ-EU/USB2 for T4.x. (uses here usb1.h and usb1.c)

 ## Features